mui/material-ui/docs/data/base/components/slider/slider.md

 # Slider

-<p class="description">Sliders allow users to make selections from a range of values.</p>
+<p class="description">The 'SliderUnstyled' component lets users make selections from a range of values along a horizontal or vertical bar.</p>

-Sliders show a range of values along a bar, from which users may select a single value.
+Users may need to select a single value or a range of values on a slider.
-They are ideal for adjusting settings such as volume, brightness, or applying image filters.
+They are ideal for interface controls that benefit from a visual representation of adjustable content, such as volume or brightness settings, or for applying image filters.

 {{"component": "modules/components/ComponentLinkHeader.js", "design": false}}